 Cable operators are interested in deploying high-speed data communications services on cable television systems.
-Several MSOs and Cable Television Laboratories, Inc. (on behalf of CableLabs member companies) have prepared a series of interface specifications that permit the early definition, design, development, and deployment of data-overcable systems on a uniform, consistent, open, non-proprietary, multi-vendor interoperable basis.
+Several MSOs and Cable Television Laboratories, Inc. (on behalf of CableLabs member companies) have decided to prepare a series of interface specifications that will permit the early definition, design, development, and deployment of data-over-cable systems on a uniform, consistent, open, non-proprietary, multi-vendor interoperable basis.
 The intended service allows transparent bi-directional transfer of Internet Protocol (IP) traffic, between the cable system headend and customer locations, over a hybrid fiber/coax (HFC) cable television system.
 This is shown in simplified form in Figure 1-1.